 - Nonstick cooking spray

-- 9”x13” baking pan
+- 9” x 13” baking pan

 How to make Chocolate Chip Cookie Bars

-Start off by measuring in the softened butter, Dixie Crystals granulated sugar and brown sugar into the base of your stand mixer.
-(This can also be done in a big bowl and with a hand mixer if you don’t have a stand mixer.)
-Use the flat beater attachment to cream these ingredients together until light and fluffy.
+Cream the butter and sugars.
+Measure the softened butter, granulated sugar and brown sugar into the base of a stand mixer.
+(This can also be done in a large bowl with a hand mixer.)
+Use the flat beater attachment to cream these together until light and fluffy, about 2-3 minutes.

 A bar cookie is a cookie that’s baked into bar form instead of individual morsels.
 It’s denser than a cake and a similar consistency to a cookie.